 254818000 – Atypical nevus of skin

-- Seborrheic keratosis – Many may fulfill one or more of the ABCDE criteria; thus, awareness of typical features of these exceedingly common skin lesions will prevent unnecessary biopsies.
-Notably, they are a "stuck on-" or waxy-appearing tan to dark brown papule.
+- – Many may fulfill one or more of the ABCDE criteria; thus, awareness of typical features of these exceedingly common skin lesions will prevent unnecessary biopsies.
+Notably, they are a "stuck on-" or waxy-appearing tan-to-dark-brown papule.

-- Pigmented basal cell carcinoma may be confused at times with a nevus.
+- may be confused at times with a nevus.

 - Combined nevus (most commonly blue nevus and compound nevus together)

 - Recurrent melanocytic nevus – History of the initial biopsy is often critical for the dermatologist and/or pathologist.
-Recurrent nevi characteristically occur in women, 20-30 years of age, on the trunk within 6 months of the original biopsy.
-While many different clinical morphologies may be seen, it often manifests as a scar with variegated hyper-or hypo-pigmentation, linear streaking and halo, stippled and/or diffuse pigmentation patterns.
+Recurrent nevi characteristically occur in women aged 20-30 years on the trunk within 6 months of the original biopsy.
+While many different clinical morphologies may be seen, it often manifests as a scar with variegated hyper-or hypopigmentation, linear streaking, and halo, stippled, and/or diffuse pigmentation patterns.
 While most cases do not pose a diagnostic challenge on histopathology, some specimens, especially partial biopsies, may look indistinguishable from melanoma on histopathologic grounds alone.

-- Desmoplastic nevus – Typically small (<1 cm) skin colored to erythematous to mildly pigmented papule or nodule on the extremity of a young adult (average 30 years of age).
+- Desmoplastic nevus – Typically small (< 1 cm) skin-colored to erythematous to mildly pigmented papule or nodule on the extremity of a young adult (average age 30 years).
 Histopathology reveals spindled to epithelioid melanocytes within a fibrotic stroma.

-- Spitz nevus – Solitary; pinkish, tan, or red-brown; smooth-surfaced; dome-shaped papule, often with surface telangiectasia.
+- – Solitary; pinkish, tan, or red-brown; smooth-surfaced; dome-shaped papule, often with surface telangiectasia.